Wayne Hemingway

 Wayne Andrew Hemingway MBE (born 19 January 1961) is an English designer and co-founder of Red or Dead.
 He is also on the Design Council Trustee Board and having been with the Commission for Architecture and the Built Environment (CABE) for a decade since its inception (as Chair of Building For Life) is now on the Design Council CABE Committee.
-Hemingway is a Professor in The Built Environment Department of Northumbria University, a Doctor of Design at Wolverhampton, Lancaster and Stafford, a Fellow of Blackburn College and a Senior Fellow of Regent's University London.
+Hemingway is a professor in The Built Environment Department of Northumbria University, a Doctor of Design at Wolverhampton, Lancaster and Stafford, a Fellow of Blackburn College and a Senior Fellow of Regent's University London.

 Early life and education

 Hemingway was born in Morecambe, Lancashire, the son of Mohawk chief and former wrestler Billy Two Rivers.
 His father left the family and returned to Canada when Wayne was three years old, but the two later resumed contact.

 Hemingway's earliest memories are of his mother and grandmother dressing him up as Elvis, a Beatle or Tarzan and being paraded up and down Morecambe pier.

 His grandfather worked at Grimethorpe colliery as a civil engineer.

 He lived on Thirlmere Drive and attended Lancaster Road school.
 He later earned a scholarship at Queen Elizabeth's Grammar School, Blackburn.

-In 1979 {cite} he completed a Degree in Geography and Town Planning at University College London, and subsequently completed an MA in Fashion at the University of Surrey.
+In 1982 he completed a Degree in Geography and Town Planning at University College London, and subsequently completed an MA in Fashion at the University of Surrey.

+He was made an honorary Fellow of the University of Chichester in 2009.
 On 25 June 2014, Wayne Hemingway and his wife, Gerardine Hemingway MBE, were made Honorary Senior Fellows of Regent's University London.